LanaCreegan/airport-quiz/README.md

 - Play a resonably relaxing quiz

 ## Scope
 The aim of this project is to be a quiz that has multiple choice questions.
 There will be 6 questions to answer, with the number of questions answered being displayed.
-A message will be displayed at the end with the final score.
+To keep the user guessing, their score will be displayed at the end of the quiz

 ## Structure